napari/docs/docs/guides/rendering.md

 However, rendering multi-scale image data differs from regular image data because we must choose which scale or data level to load.
 In order to do this, [`compute_multiscale_level`](https://github.com/napari/napari/blob/40ac1fb242d905d503aed8200099efd02ebceb95/napari/layers/utils/layer_utils.py#L532) uses the canvas' field of view and the canvas' size in screen pixels to find the finest resolution data level that ensures that there is at least one layer data pixel per screen pixel.
-As a part of these calculates, {attr}`Layer.corner_pixels<napari.layers.Layer.corner_pixels>` is updated to store the top-left and bottom-right corner of the canvas' field of view in the data coordinates of the currently rendered level.
+As a part of these calculations, {attr}`Layer.corner_pixels<napari.layers.Layer.corner_pixels>` is updated to store the top-left and bottom-right corner of the canvas' field of view in the data coordinates of the currently rendered level.

 This means that whenever the canvas' camera is panned or zoomed, napari fetches all the data needed to draw the current field of view.
 While this can work well with local data, it will be slow with remote or other high latency data.